-Rupert studied music composition at the University of Southampton with Michael Finnissy where he won both the Lytell Prize and the Edward Wood Award and achieved first class honours.
+Rupert studied music composition at the University of Southampton with Michael Finnissy where he won the Lytell Prize, the Edward Wood Award and achieved first class honours.
 He received a scholarship from the Laurin and Arthur Glaze Trust and the AHRC for postgraduate composition study with Julian Anderson at the Guildhall School of Music and Drama where he achieved distinction.

 His work was also performed at the Festival Internazionale della Musica in Milan by Jarvis Cocker, Badly Drawn Boy, Marianne Faithfull and the London Sinfonietta.
 He orchestrated the song ‘Learn Me Right’ by Mumford & Sons for the closing credit sequence of Brave.
 In 2015 he orchestrated the entire Kanye West album 808s & Heartbreak for full orchestra with Rosie Danvers for a concert with Kanye at the Hollywood Bowl.

-Since 2013 Rupert has regularly collaborated with DJs Tim Paris [Marketing Records] and Ivan Smagghe [Kill The DJ/ Les Disques de la Mort] on albums, singles and remixes.
-His upcoming album with Tim Paris, entitled Music for Film, TV & Radio will be released on Magnetic Records next year, along with a second album ‘Mechanism’ was released as Soft Error on Village Green Recordings.
+Since 2013, Rupert has regularly collaborated with DJs Tim Paris [Marketing Records] and Ivan Smagghe [Kill The DJ/ Les Disques de la Mort] on albums, EP’s, singles and remixes.
+His first album with Tim Paris, entitled Music for Film, TV & Radio was released on Magnetic Records in 2016, while a second album ‘Mechanism’ was released as Soft Error on Village Green Recordings.
 His ongoing partnership with Ivan Smagghe, as Smagghe & Cross, has led to the albums ‘Ma’ on Offen Music, ‘Timothy Dalton’ on Idle Press Records, and the EP’s ‘Talking to Katz’ on Ransom Note records and ‘Mmmmmmm’ on Huntley + Palmers.